lorena-rosati/spotify-artist-data-exploration/README.md

 GROUP BY album;
 ```
 ![3_Comparing_Folklore_and_Evermore](https://github.com/lorena-rosati/spotify-artist-data-exploration/assets/122554042/fb96cc9c-52ca-4ccd-bc05-1bc3b1553cc4)
 According this table, most sound metrics are quite similar.
 The largest discrepancy between the two albums seems to be the level of acousticness, with evermore having a score of 80% while folklore has a score of 71%.
 The only other contributor seems to be the release date, with folklore being released first.
 While with other albums, newer albums seem to perform better than older albums of similar genres according to previous analysis, it is the opposite for folklore and evermore.
-The only difference is that folklore and evermore are quite different genres from the rest of Taylor Swift's albums, so it can be speculated that folklore had the novelty of a different sound, whereas evermore wasn't as much as a genre shift since it came after folklore.
+The only difference is that folklore and evermore are quite different genres from the rest of Taylor Swift's albums, so it can be speculated that folklore had the novelty of a different sound, whereas evermore wasn't as much of a genre shift since it came after folklore.

 Next, I analyzed the factors contributing to the popularity of songs.
-I started by trying to get a better understanding of the differences between the 10 most popular and least popular songs.
+I started by trying to get a better understanding of the differences between the ten most popular and least popular songs.
 ```
 SELECT 'Top 10 Songs' AS song_name,
 ROUND(AVG(CAST(duration_ms as numeric)), 2) AS duration_avg,